-Index terms- poverty, alleviation, pathways, imperfection and policy.
-I. Background to the Study igeria as giant of Africa is not novel, being a diverse country with pluralist 13 endowment is not even debatable, what strikes intellectual and philosophical perceptions is Nigeria's exclusive 14 uniqueness in inequality, injustice and "pervasive voicelessness".
-Similarly, one of the profound indicators 15 to inhumanity and complementing scourge that indirectly impede efficient and effective functioning of other 16 17 basic state machineries is poverty. expectancy, 3.2 % average growth rate, 69.1% adult literacy and 11.9% 18 unemployment rate(excluding structural unemployment), are insignificant, poverty incidence of 54.4% should 19 certainly strike imaginative intellectualism ??Country Review 2008).

-20 According to UNDP report ??2001), poverty could be clustered on a five range level of analysis; first is "Income-Poverty" which connote measurement of income, the second is "Material-Lack" which is expressed in 21 terms of complete unavailability or low quality of shelter, clothing and other personal needs, personal means, 22 the third signifies "Capability Derivation" which could be understood when lack of skills and physical abilities 23 and self-respect are considered, the fourth is couched as a "Multi-Dimensional Deprivation" from ill-being to 24 well-being, while the fifth analogy is the "Multiplicity of Poverty".
-25
+Keywords: poverty, alleviation, pathways, imperfection and policy.

+I. Background to the Study

+igeria as giant of Africa is not novel, being a diverse country with pluralist endowment is not even debatable, what strikes intellectual and philosophical perceptions is Nigeria's exclusive uniqueness in inequality, injustice and "pervasive voicelessness".
+Similarly, one of the profound indicators to inhumanity and complementing scourge that indirectly impede efficient and effective functioning of other basic state machineries is poverty. expectancy, 3.2 % average growth rate, 69.1% adult literacy and income, the second is "Material-Lack" which is expressed in terms of complete unavailability or low quality of shelter, clothing and other personal needs, personal means, the third signifies "Capability Derivation" which could be understood when lack of skills and physical abilities and self-respect are considered, the fourth is couched as a "Multi-Dimensional Deprivation" from ill-being to well-being, while the fifth analogy is the "Multiplicity of Poverty".